,

 Directions

-• Hike: Easy hike, 8 miles Shuttle, 275 ft gain one way.
-3 hours.
+• Hike: Moderate 8 miles shuttle, 274 ft gain one way.
+3 hours

-The Boy Scout Trailhead and backcountry board is signed as the Keys West trailhead.
+The Boy Scout Trailhead and Backcountry Board is signed as the Keys West trailhead.
 To find it, go 2.4 miles west of the Hidden Valley campground or head 0.6 miles east of the Quail Springs picnic area.
 There is a large gravel parking lot here.

 After 2.3 miles of remarkably flat terrain, you will enter a set of low granite hills.
 The trail meanders through these hills and enters a sandy wash.
-The trail generally stays in the wash downhill, but watch for signs where it occasionally leaves, as it does in a couple of places, to avoid rocky dryfalls.
+The trail generally stays in the wash downhill, but watch for signs where it occasionally leaves the wash, as it does in a couple of places, to avoid rocky dryfalls.
 After 3.8 miles in, another wash enters from the west.
 The Big Pine trail heads up this wash to the West Entrance.
 Continue downstream in our wash.
 Oaks, pinyon pine, juniper, and Joshua trees become more frequent but are still recovering from wildfires that passed through here many years ago.

 Big Pine Trail Junction

 At a distance of four miles from the trailhead, there is an old water trough and a small concrete dam (-34.09161°, -116.19524°) abandoned in the wash.
-It is hard to believe that cattle could have been brought down here or that it would have been worthwhile in this arid land, but in the past, the area was wetter, and ranchers would have done so.
+It is hard to believe that cattle could have been brought down here or that it would have been worthwhile in this arid land.
+In the past, the area was wetter, and ranchers would have done so.
 Bill Keys constructed this trail for the Boy Scouts to attract more visitors to the Monument.
 It is possible, even likely, that he built the trough to supply water for horses during the hike.

 Old Water Trough